 - Consumers can obtain an offer only once, even if they try to access the offer multiple times over different channels.

-That's the power that the right technology, used the right way, can bring to retailers seeking to balance the need for customer engagement and loyalty and a healthy bottom line.
+That's the power that the right technology, used in the right way, can bring to retailers seeking to balance the need for customer engagement and loyalty and a healthy bottom line.

 By establishing a reliable method for reaching out to key market segments on an ongoing basis, you can positively impact engagement to drive customer retention.
 Ongoing iterations based on what you learn will serve to continually help you reduce costs while boosting revenue – just like Amazon.